 About the project

-The project thrives to demonstrate innovative environmental solutions applicable to the consortium's member airports and capable of being replicated on a European scale.
-The solutions are meant to lead to proven CO2 reduction, air quality improvement and biodiversity preservation with involvement of the entire sector's value chain.
-The OLGA results will generate positive societal, environmental and economic impacts that will spread to the local, national and European level.
+The project thrives on demonstrating innovative environmental solutions applicable to the consortium's member airports and capable of being replicated on a European scale.
+The solutions are meant to lead to proven CO2 reduction, air quality improvement and biodiversity preservation with the involvement of the entire sector's value chain.
+The OLGA results will generate positive societal, environmental and economic impacts that will spread to the local, national and European levels.

 Find out more about the OLGA Project directly from the previous Project Coordinator,Yannael Billard (presentation at the European Week of Regions & Cities 2021)